kikeelectronico/Homeware-LAN/front/README.md

 `npm install`

-Install and run the back end following the back end README.
+Install and run the backend following the back end README.

-## Run the fornt end develpment server
+## Run the forntend develpment server

 You must have the backend (Redis server and API at least) installed in order to use the frontend.